Hello, friends!

 Find my School

-Are you ready to ride?
+Ready to ride?

-Eligibility for transportation assistance is determined by the distance between your home and the school and there is no fee for transportation.
 Visit Student Transportation Services of Waterloo Region to see if your child is eligible.

 Child care for your family

-Learn more about our program
+Learn more about our Before and After School program

-Visit our Frequently Asked Questions homepage
+Find answers to Frequently Asked Questions

 FAQs